 - By extension, people who go to Ranger School are identified as badasses by their Ranger Tab, even though they are not considered to be part of the actual 75th Ranger Regiment ("Scrolled" Rangers are generally required to go earn their Tab if they serve in a combat capacity in the Regiment, especially if they hope to lead one day).

 - Similarly, Irish Army Rangers. (although they are actual special forces as opposed to advanced light infantry.
 They took the Ranger name due to their first members having attended Ranger School in the United States.

 - The Texas Rangers, Trope Namer for One Riot, One Ranger.

 - Philippine Army Scout Rangers aka the 1st Scout Ranger Regiment.
 They're a special forces unit, created by Rafael M. Ileto after the Alamo Scouts and the American Rangers since he had served with the American military against the Japanese in the Pacific War.
-The Regiment is highly known in Asia for their experience in fighting against the communist New People's Army and the Moro Islamic Liberation Front with the Islamic terrorist group Abu Sayyaf.
+The Regiment is highly known in Asia for their experience in fighting against the communist New People's Army and the Moro Islamic Liberation Front with the Islamist terrorist group Abu Sayyaf.

 - The JGSDF has this, but it's more of a soldier's qualification than a unit.
 It's been coveted since JGSDF soldiers with Ranger training are for the most part either with the Special Forces Group, the JGSDF's counter-terrorist/elite special forces unit or with the elite paratrooper unit, the 1st Airborne Brigade.
 JGSDF soldiers with Ranger status are also trained to conduct anti-guerrilla/infiltration operations (alongside other special forces-type training) throughout Japan should there be a future conflict involving commandos/soldiers from intruding nations or terrorists inserted into Japan.